Super Mario Bros. Out Now For The Commodore 64

-Its been a while now since I first heard of this project and yes I thought it was a fake for years, no not because I thought it would have been impossible or whatever, I just expected it to be yet another reskin of The Great Giana Sisters.
+It’s been quite a while since I first heard about this project, and yes — for years I honestly thought it was fake.
+Not because I believed it was impossible or anything like that, but simply because I expected it to turn out to be yet another reskin of The Great Giana Sisters.

 Super Mario Bros.
-64 has been in the works for 7 years and it shows, it feels just like the real thing and I am pretty sure most wouldn’t be able to tell the difference between this port and the 1985 NES/Famicom original.
+64 has been in development for seven years — and it absolutely shows.
+It feels remarkably close to the real thing, so much so that I’m fairly certain most people wouldn’t be able to tell the difference between this version and the original 1985 NES/Famicom release.

-With that said, playing Mario with that horrible Joystick that comes with the Mini was totally out of the question and I recommend that you use a USB pad or something instead.
+That said, playing Mario with the horrible joystick that comes bundled with the Mini was completely out of the question.
+I strongly recommend using a USB pad or something similar instead.

-The emulation is normally rather good but with Super Mario Bros.
-64 on the Mini, I met some slowdowns but nothing crucial to the actual gameplay.
+The emulation is generally quite good.
+With Super Mario Bros.
+64 on the Mini, I did encounter some slowdowns, but nothing that had any real impact on gameplay.

 Super Mario Bros.
 64 is a project that will most likely go down badly with Nintendo and I suggest that you download the game right away as it is most likely going to be wiped off the internet soon thanks to the big N’s tactics towards keeping their IP’s secured.